spdk/spdk/doc/bdev.md

 `rpc.py construct_rbd_bdev rbd foo 512`

 This command will create a bdev that represents the 'foo' image from a pool called 'rbd'.

+To remove a block device representation use the delete_rbd_bdev command.

+`rpc.py delete_rbd_bdev Rbd0`

 # GPT (GUID Partition Table) {#bdev_config_gpt}